whatsapp

 Search or Type Web Address

 When browsing the web, we all want to get things done faster.
 According to the reports, more than 3.8 billion searches occur per day.
 Interesting, right?
 This proves Google’s efficiency and the searcher’s urgency to get faster results.
-Every second matters whether you want to quickly search for services providers near you, look up recipes, or find your favorite website.
-But do you know the difference between Search or Type Web Address?
+Every second matters whether you want to quickly search for service providers near you, look up recipes, or find your favorite website.

+But do you know the difference between direct searching and typing a web address?
 They both are different and serve different purposes.
-In this guide, I will break down these two terms to make your browsing faster and more effective.
+In this guide, we will break down these two terms to make your browsing faster and more effective.
 Let’s dive in.

 What are Web Addresses and Direct Search?